 If you or a loved one is facing a long-term nursing home stay, the cost will most likely be borne by one of three sources: personal assets, Medicaid, or long-term care insurance.

-Personal assets could disappear quickly for most Americans other than the very wealthy and Medicaid eligibility (under current rules) requires "spending down" assets to the poverty level.
-Moreover, many of the techniques (e.g. asset transfers) for shielding what would otherwise be considered countable assets (in order to qualify for Medicaid) have been severely restricted under OBRA '93 (Omnibus Budget Reconciliation Act of 1993).
+Personal assets could disappear quickly for most Americans other than the very wealthy and Medicaid eligibility under current rules requires "spending down" assets to the poverty level.
+Moreover, many of the techniques (e.g. asset transfers) for shielding what would otherwise be considered countable assets (in order to qualify for Medicaid) have been severely restricted under the deficit reduction act of 2015.
+Since its passing, Medicaid now looks back 60 months to determine if personal assets should have been available for paying for care and if so will not pay for care for that amount of time.

 Furthermore, many people mistakenly believe that Medicare will cover long-term care, but usually Medicare provides only very limited coverage (up to 100 days of skilled care), and generally Medigap Policies will not pay for long-term care at all.
 Enter private long-term care insurance Long-term care insurance pays for skilled, intermediate, or custodial care at a specified dollar amount per day for a certain number of days.